Egorov-Alexey/NetCalculator/README.md

 'using Type = int;'
 But changing class ShuntingYard to template class is better way.

-## How to make template class ShuntingYard
+## How to make template class ShuntingYard?

 - rename file ShuntingYard.cpp to ShuntingYard.tpp (or *.ipp);
 - include ShuntingYard.tpp at the end of file ShuntingYard.tpp;